blokk-studio/HLiquity/docs/sdk/lib-ethers.sendableethersliquity.withdrawhchffromstabilitypool.md

 ## Remarks

-As a side-effect, the transaction will also pay out the Stability Deposit's [collateral gain](./lib-base.stabilitydeposit.collateralgain.md) and [HLQTY reward](./lib-base.stabilitydeposit.hlqtyreward.md)<!-- -->.
+As a side-effect, the transaction will also pay out the Stability Deposit's [collateral gain](./lib-base.stabilitydeposit.collateralgain.md) and [HLQT reward](./lib-base.stabilitydeposit.hlqtreward.md)<!-- -->.